daniel-mannheimer/plugin-elastic-export-idealo-de/README.md

 # Elastic Export Idealo.de Plugin for plentymarkets 7

-This is the elastic export Rakuten.de plugin for plentymarkets 7 which extends the list of possible export formats.
+This is the elastic export Idealo.de plugin for plentymarkets 7 which extends the list of possible export formats.
 The elastic export is used to create export formats for price search engines, price comparison portals, markets and affiliate service providers.
 For furhter information about export formats see our [online manual](https://www.plentymarkets.co.uk/manual/data-exchange/data-formats/).